 |People still call the University of Virginia “Mr. Jefferson’s University.”|

 His idea was to have houses for the teachers and rooms for the students, all connected to one another.
 Jefferson built ten houses that he called pavilions.
 Teachers taught classes downstairs and lived upstairs.
 The pavilions and rooms opened out to a grassy yard called the Lawn (see virtual tour).
-Standing tall over all, he built a beautiful domed building.
+At the center of the University, he built a beautiful domed building.
 He called it the Rotunda.
 At first the Rotunda was a library.
 Now it is more like a museum.
 You can visit it and learn about Thomas Jefferson and his University.

 The First Teachers